 One of the most common problems is when a circuit breaker (ground fault protection device) trips.
 This type of fault occurs when the circuit is overloaded.
 A circuit breaker that does not trip can lead to short circuits.
 Short circuits can be dangerous to you and your property.

-Knowing the time the circuit trips is important in knowing how to fix the problem.
+Knowing when the circuit trips is important in properly fixing the problem.

 Immediate Circuit Trips